-Nearby in Tallaght, St. Mary's Church Priory, St. Maelruain's Church, graveyard, and tower, are all situated on the site of a monastery founded by St. Maelruain in the 8th century.
+Nearby in Tallaght, St. Maelruain's Church, graveyard, and tower, are all situated on the site of a monastery founded by St. Maelruain in the 8th century.
 This monastery was a very important national centre of learning and is known to have been associated with the conservative Céli Dé spiritual reform movement (the Culdees).